Before Installing...

 To start using KanjiBox, simply:

-- Pick a level in the settings.
+- Pick a level in Settings.

 - Choose either Drill or Quiz mode.